 All postgraduate researchers who study for part or all of their research degree away from Nottingham are subject to the normal regulations and procedures covering research students.
 The University of Nottingham supervisors are responsible for ensuring that the researcher complies with all programme requirements, such as, but not limited to supervisions and monitoring and progression reviews whilst they are studying away.
 In addition, the following special considerations should be incorporated into the management of the student/programme.

 3. Collaborative arrangements

-Many collaborative arrangements will arise from a Memorandum of Agreement (MOA) (either at School or institutional level) with another institution.
+Many collaborative arrangements will arise from a formal Memorandum of Agreement (MOA) (either at School or institutional level) with another institution.

 In other cases the collaboration will be between individual members of academic staff and in such cases the supervisory arrangements and programme of study should be considered on an individual basis.

 All candidates who are accepted for admission to a research degree which will require periods of time to be spent away from the University at a collaborating institution must be informed of their outline programme of study and any supervisory arrangements at the time the offer of admission is made.

 Where the postgraduate researcher is studying at a collaborating organisation, they will in addition to their University of Nottingham supervisors also usually have a local supervisor in the organisation in which they will be working.
 The local supervisor must have an appropriate level of understanding in the academic area of the candidate’s topic of research.
 The local supervisor would normally be expected to be a postdoctoral member of staff, or of equivalent status, at the outside organisation concerned and may in some instances be an Honorary Professor or Honorary Lecturer of the University of Nottingham.

 The School must notify Registry and Academic Affairs of the names and qualifications of any local supervisors and the supervision arrangements that have been put in place.